 - Post Office – you can often pay a bill by cash or card at the Post Office.
 There can sometimes be a fee for using this service.

 - Prepayment meter – gas and electricity can be prepaid by topping up a key or a card which goes into your gas or electricity meter.
 This is one of the most expensive ways to pay for energy and when you run out of credit, you’re out of energy.

 Are your bills getting on top of you?

 If you are having difficulty paying your bills, talk to the people you owe money to as soon as you can.
-They may let you make smaller repayments until your financial position improves.
-There are also numerous free debt organisation that can help.
+They might let you make smaller repayments until your financial position improves.
+There are also many free debt-advice organisations that can help.